Franklin Delano Floyd: Early criminal history

-On February 19, 1960, at age sixteen, Floyd broke into a Sears department store in Inglewood, California, to steal a gun.
+On February 19, 1960, at age 16, Floyd broke into a Sears department store in Inglewood, California, to steal a gun.
 Police quickly responded to a burglar alarm, resulting in a shootout in which Floyd was shot in the stomach.
 He survived following emergency surgery.
 After recovering, he was sent to a youth institution for a year.
 In 1961, he was arrested for violating his parole by going on a fishing trip in Canada with a friend.

 In May 1962, Floyd returned to Hapeville and found a job at Atlanta International Airport.
 The following month, he abducted a four-year-old from a local bowling alley and sexually assaulted her in the nearby woods.
 Floyd was convicted of kidnapping and child molestation and was sentenced to serve ten to twenty years at the Georgia State Prison in Reidsville.
 That November, he was moved to the Milledgeville State Hospital for psychiatric testing.

 While being taken out for a medical errand in 1963, Floyd escaped and fled to Macon, where he robbed over $6,000 from a branch of the Citizens & Southern National Bank.
 He was convicted of the robbery and was sentenced to the Federal Reformatory in Chillicothe, Ohio.
 After a second escape attempt, he was transferred to the United States Penitentiary in Lewisburg, Pennsylvania.
-There, he was continually raped by other inmates, causing him to climb a roof at the prison and threaten to commit suicide at one point.
+There, he was repeatedly raped by other inmates, causing him to climb a roof at the prison and threaten to commit suicide at one point.
 After being sent to the federal penitentiary in Marion, Illinois, Floyd was sent back to the Georgia State Prison in 1968 and befriended a fellow inmate named David Dial.

 In November 1972, Floyd was released from prison and sent to a halfway house.
 On January 27, 1973, a week after he was released from the halfway house, he approached a woman at a gas station and forced her into her car, where he attempted to grope and sexually assault her.
 The woman managed to escape, and Floyd was arrested.
 Floyd convinced Dial, who had also been released from prison, to post his bond, releasing him from custody until his hearing on June 11, 1973.
 Floyd did not show up to court, making him a fugitive.